 What can the athletes win at the Tour de Ski?

-For the cross-country skiers, the Tour de Ski is not only about extra prize money but also a lot of World Cup points.
-The overall winners in the women’s and men’s categories can each expect a winner’s cheque for 85,000 Swiss francs (91,237 euros), while the runners-up will each receive 55,000 Swiss francs (59,036 euros) and the third-placed skiers 40,000 Swiss francs (42,935 euros).
-A stage win is also rewarded with 3,000 Swiss francs (3,220 euros) (conversion to euros, all as at 28 November 2024).
-The winners of the Tour de Ski overall standings can also look forward to 300 additional World Cup points, while down to 50th place there are 3 points up for grabs in the battle for the big crystal globe.
+For cross-country skiers, the Tour de Ski offers not only extra prize money but also many World Cup points.
+The overall winners in the women’s and men’s competitions can each look forward to a winner’s cheque for 80,000 Euro, while the runners-up will receive 55,000 Euro and the third-placed competitors 40,000 Euro.
+In addition, a stage victory is rewarded with 3,000 Euro.
+The winners of the Tour de Ski overall classification will also receive 300 additional World Cup points, while 3 points are awarded for the battle for the big crystal globe down to 50th place.